thegetty/quire-docs/content/docs-v1/collection-catalogues.md

 ### Step 1: Add `layout: objects-page` to a Markdown file

-You can add `layout: objects-page` to the page YAML of any `.md` file, whether it's a [section landing page](/docs-v1/pages/#create-section-landing-pages) created with an `index.md` file or a regular file in the root directory.
+You can add `layout: objects-page` to the page YAML of any `.md` file, that file just needs to be located within a sub-section of your `content` folder.
+The `objects-page` layout will not work in the root directory.
+Learn more about sub-sections in the [*Page Types & Structure*](/docs-v1/pages/#create-sub-sections/) chapter of this documentation.

 ```yaml
 title: